sagebind/slack-client/README.md

 Please note that the current version has unstable dependencies.

-In order to install those dependencies, you can set "minimum-stability" in your `composer.json`, and recommend that you set "prefer-stable":
+In order to install those dependencies, you can set `"minimum-stability"` in your `composer.json`, and recommend that you set `"prefer-stable"`:

 ```json
 {